• Skip to primary navigation

 They store what are called parity bits, 0s, and 1s of course, that are added to the main code, depending on its nature (even or odd parity).

 Now you must know that your computer reads and stores data in binary, in the form of low and high signals represented by 0s and 1s.
-This data is stored in bytes, each of which consists of 8 bits of data.

 A combination of binary digits forms these 8 bits, and every combination has a character to convey, for instance, the character ‘C’ is represented by 01000011.